Overcoming Authenticity Challenges in Influencer Marketing

 Transparency Is Key

 In your pursuit of the ultimate social strategy, always encourage open and honest feedback.
-Make sure influencers are labeled clearly as sponsors of content and that the partnership is genuine.
+Make sure influencers are labelled clearly as sponsors of content and that the partnership is genuine.
 Trust is built on transparency, both with the influencer’s followers and the general consuming public for that brand.

 Use Micro-Influencers